 Derivative financial instruments recorded at fair value on a recurring basis are comprised of interest rate lock commitments, forward commitments, interest rate swap agreements, and foreign exchange contracts.
 The fair values of interest rate lock commitments are calculated using a discounted cash flow approach utilizing inputs such as the fall-out ratio.
 The fall-out ratio is derived from the Bank's internal data and is adjusted using significant management judgment as to the percentage of loans which are currently in a lock position which will ultimately not close.
 Interest rate lock commitments are deemed Level 3 measurements as significant unobservable inputs and management judgment are required.
 The fair values of forward commitments are deemed Level 2 measurements as they are primarily based on quoted prices from the secondary market based on the settlement date of the contracts, interpolated or extrapolated, if necessary, to estimate a fair value as of the end of the reporting period.
 The fair values of interest rate swap agreements are also calculated using a discounted cash flow approach and utilize inputs such as the London Interbank Offered Rate ("LIBOR") swap curve, effective date, maturity date, notional amount, and stated interest rate.
-Interest rate swap agreements are deemed Level 3 measurements as significant unobservable inputs and management judgment are required.
-The fair values of foreign exchange contracts are calculated using the Bank's multi-currency accounting system which utilizes contract-specific information such as currency, maturity date, contractual amount, and strike price, along with market data information such as the spot rates of specific currency and yield curves.
-Foreign exchange contracts are deemed Level 2 measurements because while they are valued using the Bank's multi-currency accounting system, significant management judgment or estimation is not required.
+Interest rate swap agreements are cleuend using the Bank's multi-currency accounting system which utilizes contract-specific information such as the spot rates of specific currency and yield curves.
+Foreign exchange contracts are deemed Level 2 measurements because while they are valued using the Bank's multi-currency accounting system which utilizes contract-specific information such as the spot rates of specific currency and yield curves.
+Foreign exchange contracts are deemed Level 2 measurements because while they are valued using the Bank's multi-currency accounting system or estimation is not required.